Xeverous/filter_spirit/README.md

 # Filter Spirit

-Advanced item filter generator for Path of Exile that uses it's own DSL and online item price APIs.
+Advanced item filter generator for Path of Exile that uses it's own [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) and online item price APIs.
 Basically a separate pseudo-programming language that lets you write item filters that pull item prices from online API and dynamically generate filter rules based on item prices and filter's code.

 The project is under construction, message /u/Xeverous on reddit or Xeverous#2151 on Discord if you are interested in it's early development or have any questions/suggestions/whatever.
 You can also open an issue.

-## short overview
+## overview

 Core features:

+- static typing safety
-- static typing safety, error checking
+- generation-time error checking
+- language elements dedicated to elimination of code duplication:
+  - ability to define constants
-- constants for colors/base-types etc and other data statements can be nested (inherit conditions and override actions), no code duplication
+  - statements work top-down like in regular filters but they can be nested to inherit conditions and override actions
-- filter's source code is a template, you write BaseType `$divination(10, 100)` and it pulls data from API to list div cards worth 10-100c at generation time, refresh whenever you want
+- dynamic rules: `BaseType $divination(10, 100)` pulls data from API to list div cards worth 10-100c at generation time, refresh whenever you want - your filter is always up-to-date with market prices
-- support for filter config and variants (eg color-blind mode, strict mode, uber-strict, Animate Weapon support etc)
+- support for filter variants (eg color-blind, strict, uber-strict, Animate Weapon support etc)

+## example code

 ```
+const color_white  = RGB(255, 255, 255, 255)
+const color_hammer = RGB(162,  85,   0) # (default opacity)

 BaseType ["Gavel", "Stone Hammer", "Rock Breaker"] {
     SetTextColor color_white
     SetBackgroundColor color_hammer
+    # above BaseType conditon will be inherited by all nested blocks
+    # above actions will be inherited and can be overriden by nested blocks

     Rarity normal {
-        Show
+        Show # show normal hammers
     }

-    Rarity magic && Quality > 12 {
+    Rarity magic && Quality >= 12 {
-        Show
+        Show # show magic hammers with 12+ quality
     }

-    Rarity rare && Quality > 16 {
+    Rarity rare && Quality >= 16 {
-        Show
+        Show # show rare hammers with 16+ quality
     }

+    # hide any other hammers
+    # actually discouraged as you might lose RGB recipe material for later blocks
+    Hide
 }

 Class "Divination Card" {